Mink, Squirrel and Pig

 - Synthetic the vast majority of these brushes are a blend of synthetic bristles and natural hair (Mink, Squirrel or Pig).
 This enables the manufacturer to produce a good priced, fine tuned commercial brush perfect for beginners.

-For painters who object to using animal hair there are pure synthetic brushes available.
-For Watercolours you’d notice a big difference between natural hair and synthetic because they just don’t hold enough water but maybe useful for the larger washes, however, for Acrylics and Oils these can be fantastic and a good alternatives to pure natural hair.
+For painters who object to using animal hair, there are pure synthetic brushes available.
+For Watercolours you’d notice a big difference between natural hair and synthetic because they just don’t hold enough water but maybe useful for the larger washes, however, for Acrylics and Oils these can be fantastic and a good alternative to pure natural hair.
 They come in both long and short handles depending on the medium you want to work with.

 How much do brushes cost?